Daniel-Hutchinson/effective/README.md

-# effective
+# Effective Java examples
-Programming examples from Effective Java
+Detailing the examples that I have created while reading the book "Effective Java" (2017) by Joshua Bloch